 Credit bookies attract a significant number of bettors.
-But, you need to be careful who you give credit to because some might not pay their debt.
+But, you need to be careful to whom you give credit because some might not pay their debt.

 This is where the fun begins regarding starting a pay per head sportsbook.
 Finding clients is easy, especially with technology playing a major role.

 You can go the traditional way by approaching target clients in your area.
 Do not call a meeting to sign up new clients.